-- B. Abstract (limit 2,000 characters including spaces) Succinctly describe the hypothesis to be tested, the specific aims and global objectives of the project and the hypothesized expected results. - C. Relevance to Foundation's Mission (limit 1,000 characters including spaces) Briefly describe how your proposed project is relevant to the Foundation's mission to improve the health of people with rheumatic disease. - D. Patient Impact (limit 1,500 characters including spaces): Briefly describe in what ways your Foundation funded award will ultimately impact patients.
+B. Abstract (limit 2,000 characters including spaces)

+Succinctly describe the hypothesis to be tested, the specific aims and global objectives of the project and the hypothesized expected results.

+C. Relevance to Foundation's Mission (limit 1,000 characters including spaces)

+Briefly describe how your proposed project is relevant to the Foundation's mission to improve the health of people with rheumatic disease.

+D. Patient Impact (limit 1,500 characters including spaces): The mission of the Foundation is to advance research and training to improve the health of patients living with rheumatic disease.
+What problem is your project aiming to solve for patients?